rrmytme/DTOGenerator-miniType/README.md

 Usage
 Upload a JSON file or paste JSON data.
-Select the target programming language (Java, C#, Kotlin).
+Select the target programming language (Java, Typescript, C#, Kotlin).
-Choose the desired case style (camelCase or snake_case).
+Choose the desired case style (camelCase or snake_case or PascalCase or kebab-case).
 Click "Generate DTOs" to preview the generated code.
 Optionally, click "Download DTOs" to download the generated files as a ZIP.
 Example